andreasmang/claire/README.md

-# COLDREG
+# CLAIRE

-**COLDREG** implements a parallel solver for *Constrained Large Deformation Diffeomorphic Image Registration*.
+**CLAIRE** implements a parallel solver for *Constrained Large Deformation Diffeomorphic Image Registration*.
 Additional information on the methodology can be found in [doc/README-REFERENCES.md](doc/README-REFERENCES.md).

 ## Installation

-If there are any issues or you have any questions send an email to <andreas@ices.utexas.edu>.
+If there are any issues or you have any questions send an email to <andreas@math.uh.edu>.

 ### Requirements